 Recognising the symptoms:

 Endometriosis is a condition where cells like those that line the inside of the uterus are found elsewhere in the pelvis such as the ovaries, Fallopian tubes, and even the bladder.
 This tissue that is outside the uterus behaves the same way as the tissue on the inside of the uterus.
 This means that every month (under the influence of hormones) the tissue outside of the uterus builds up, then breaks down and bleeds.
+Unlike the cells in the womb that leave the body as a period, this blood has no way to escape and so bleeds into the pelvis.
 Bleeding into the pelvis triggers inflammation which causes pain.
 Inflammation also leads to the development of scar tissue and bands of tissue that cause organs in the pelvic to stick together.

 Common signs and symptoms of endometriosis include: